vitalkanev/nkdata-scripts/README.md

 ## Requirements

 These script require a **colour terminal** to pretty-display all the information.
-A non-colour version will be implemented soon™
+If you want to not display any colours (i.e. your terminal doesn't support it), set `NO_COLOURS` environment variable to any value or, if you are under Linux, append `NO_COLOURS=...` before the command.

 These scripts require Python 3.10 and newer because these scripts depend on [the new `match` and `case` operators introduced in Python 3.10](https://docs.python.org/3/whatsnew/3.10.html#pep-634-structural-pattern-matching).